Code-Institute-Submissions/sherocks/README.md

 * A section about shipping: how long does it take to have a order shipped and then delivered, which courier takes care of the parcels, shipping fees, etc.

+* Add an icon at the bottom of the viewport that takes the user to the top of the page without having to scroll.

 * Functionality in the detail page that allows the user to go back to the exact point he/she was before clicking on the specific product.
 Now it takes back to the collection page, but it can be frustrating if a user was navigating in a specific category and had already scrolled down the page.